Global analytic geometry: Introduction

 of Riemann's completed zeta function

 cannot be studied geometrically without handling the archimedean factor $\zeta_{\infty}(s)=\pi^{-s/2}\Gamma(s/2)$ (that corresponds to the archimedean absolute value on $\Q$) in the given geometrical setting.
 The question is even more interesting for higher dimensional varieties over $\Z$ because the proof of the functional equation of their zeta function is a widely open question.
-The theory of schemes will certainly never handle this.
-Arakelov geometry (see \cite{Soule4} and \cite{Durov-2007}) partially feels this archimedean gap and this results in a deep improvement of our understanding of the geometry of numbers, but in no proof of the functional equation.
+Arakelov geometry (see \cite{Soule4} and \cite{Durov-2007}) studies archimedean properties of algebraic varieties, and this results in a deep improvement of our understanding of the geometry of numbers, but in no proof of the functional equation.
 A good reason to think that global analytic spaces are useful for this question is the following definition due to Berkovich (private email) which is easily seen to be equivalent to the definition of Tate's thesis \cite{Tate-These}, which is the corner stone of modern analytic number theory.

 \begin{definition} Let $|.|_{0}$ be the trivial seminorm on $\Z$ and $U\subset \Mc(\Z)$ be the complement of it in the analytic space of $\Z$.
 Let $\Oc$ be the sheaf of analytic functions on $\Mc(\Z)$.
 The ad\`eles of $\Z$ are the topological ring